matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 # DESIGN PATTERNS

-- Frameworks are complicated collections of interconnected classes.
+- Frameworks are complicated collections of interconnected classes
 - Libraries are simpler version of frameworks
 - Design patterns are canonical solutions to recurring problems